 But if you think your work is done - think again.

 In fact, we believe that the most lucrative part of your NFT journey starts after mint - and it’s then that the serious money can be made.
-From reaping the benefits of sales on the secondary market, to keeping your holders engaged and sticky, having a solid post-mint strategy is crucial if you want to be in the NFT game for the long-term.
+From reaping the benefits of sales on the secondary market, to keeping your communities engaged and sticky (and even throwing over some power to the community), having a solid post-mint strategy is crucial if you want to be in the NFT game for the long-term.